 BFA, BA, MFA

-Carrie Allison is an Indigenous mixed-race visual artist born and raised in unceded and unsurrendered Coast Salish Territory (Vancouver, BC).
-Situated in K’jipuktuk since 2010, Allison’s practice responds to her maternal Cree and Metis ancestry, thinking through intergenerational cultural loss and acts of resilience, resistance, and activism, while also thinking through notions of allyship, kinship and visiting.
+firstname.lastname@example.orgCarrie Allison is an Indigenous mixed-ancestor visual artist born and raised on unceded and unsurrendered Coast Salish Territory (Vancouver, BC), with maternal roots in High Prairie, Alberta.
+Situated in K’jipuktuk since 2010, Allison’s practice responds to her maternal Cree and Métis ancestry, thinking through intergenerational cultural loss and acts of reclaiming, resilience, resistance, and activism, while also thinking through notions of allyship, kinship and visiting.
 Allison’s practice is rooted in research and pedagogical discourses.
-Her work seeks to reclaim, remember, recreate and celebrate her ancestry through visual discourses.
-Allison looks to Indigenous, mixed-race, antiracist, feminist and environmental theorists to critically examine the world around her.
+Her work seeks to reclaim, remember, recreate and celebrate her ancestry through visual discussions.
+Allison looks to Indigenous, mixed-race, antiracist, anti-oppressive, feminist and environmental theorists to critically examine the world around her.